 August Top Picks: Opportunities for Writers

-The August 2018 edition of "Writing Life Essentials," a monthly hand-curated list of contests, grants, scholarships, submissions calls, and awards, with a focus on opportunities that are at least one of the following: local, free to apply, and/or committed to celebrating and supporting writers from historically marginalized communities.
+Welcome to the inaugural August 2017 edition of "Writing Life Essentials," a monthly hand-curated list of contests, grants, scholarships, submissions calls, and awards, with a focus on opportunities that are local, free to apply, and/or designed to give voice to under represented communities.
 We do the research, so you have more time for what matters: the writing.
-Or, the running after the ice cream truck for three blocks to get a much-deserved popsicle.
+Or, the caffeine induced procrasti-panicking while binge snacking.
 That matters too.

 Contests & Awards

 Fee: $0; Award: $500 & publication; Deadline: Sep 15.

 Nonfiction 1,500 - 8,000 words.
 Judge: Meredith Hall.

 Fee: $10; Award: $250 & publication; Deadline: Oct 1.

 Open to all those identifying as women.
 Entries must capture the nuances of the cultures and consequences of war.
 Fiction Judge: Siobhan Fallon.
 Poetry Judge: Danielle Legros Georges.